lightbend/mesos-spark-integration-tests/mesos-docker/README.md

 image from the default repo skonto/spark_mesos.
 Alternatively, you can just pull the image with docker pull skonto/spark_mesos and skip building.

+For the available options run: buildsh.sh -h or build.sh --help.

 ## Create the cluster
 To run and configure your cluster execute run.sh and use the appropriate options.